-The basis period is the period on which a sole trader calculates tax each year.
+The basis period is the period on which a sole trader calculates their tax each year.
 You calculate both your income and expenses during this 12-month stretch.
 If you’re self-employed, you can choose your own basis period.

 Here are the different periods to choose from: